Magdalene laundry: Sweden

-Australia (1890)
+Australia

 From the early 1890s to the 1960s, most Australian state capitals had a large Roman Catholic convent that contained a commercial laundry where the work was done by the mostly teenage girls who were placed in the convent.
 They were committed, voluntarily or involuntarily, for reasons such as being destitute, "uncontrollable" as judged by family members or picked up by the police.
 According to James Franklin, the girls came from a variety of very disturbed and deprived backgrounds and were individually hard to deal with in many cases.

 Laundry work was regarded as suitable as part of the work program for the girls, as it did not require much training nor substantial capital expense.
 Former inmates consistently have reported negative memories of conditions in the convent laundries, detailing verbal abuse by nuns and other supervisors, and very hard physical work under difficult conditions.
 In accordance with the traditions of the nuns, much of the day proceeded in silence.
 Like orphanages, these institutions received almost no government funds.
 As in any underfunded institution, the food was described as bland.
 The nuns shared the conditions of the women inmates, such as bad food, hard work, confinement, and long periods of silence.
 Education for residents was either of poor quality or lacking altogether.
 The sisters had no physical contact with the girls, nor emotional contact in the sense of listening to the girls' concerns.

 Dangers included the infectious diseases of the time and workplace accidents.
 In 1889, one of the sisters of the Abbotsford Convent in Victoria lost her hand in an accident involving laundry machinery.
 In 1942, 14-year-old Doris Dyer lost her arm from the shoulder when she was caught in the laundry mangle at the Home of the Good Shepherd laundry in West Leederville, Western Australia (now the Catherine McAuley Centre).

 The asylums were initially established as refuges, with the residents free to leave.
 In the early 1900s, they reluctantly began to accept court referrals.
 "They took in girls whom no-one else wanted and who were forcibly confined, contrary to the wishes of both the girls and the nuns."
 A 1954 report of the Sun Herald of a visit to the Ashfield laundry found 55 girls there involuntarily, 124 voluntary inmates, including 65 mentally challenged adult women, and about 30 who were originally there involuntarily but had stayed on.
 The dormitories were described as seriously overcrowded.